nomaddo/ocaml/README.md

 Benchmark
 ---------
-I just tried one following benchmark program.
+I just tried one following benchmark program with option `-unsafe -inline 10000`.

 a.ml

     let get a i = a.(i - 1)

     let sum a =
       get a 1 + get a 2 + get a 3 +
       get a 4 + get a 5 + get a 6 +
       get a 7 + get a 8 + get a 9

     let arr () =
       Array.init 10000000 (fun i -> Array.make 9 i)